EndBug/add-and-commit/README.md

     # Default: github_actor
     default_author: github_actor

+    # Arguments for the git fetch command.
+If set to false, the action won't fetch the repo.
+    # For more info as to why fetching is usually recommended, please see the "Performance on large repos" FAQ.
+    # Default: --tags --force
+    fetch: false

     # The message for the commit.
     # Default: 'Commit from GitHub Actions (name of the workflow)'
     message: 'Your commit message'